uladz/ChatSoundAlerts/README.md

 Other features:
 * Excludes yourself from notifications.
-* Can synchonize settings with "Simple Chat Bubbles" addon.
+* Can synchronize settings with "Simple Chat Bubbles" addon.

 For any sounds that are not available but you think are suitable/neede for chat message alerts - let me know which one you want to have to be added to the lists!
 For now I have just grabbed a list of sounds that I have found most suitable to my taste, it does not mean that there are no other good alert sounds in game :).